-Angel food cake and s’mores are two of summer’s most delicious desserts.
-It’s time to bring them together in this epic S’mores Angel Food Cake!
+Angel food cake and s’mores are two of the most delicious desserts.
+It’s time to bring them together in this epic recipe, S’mores Angel Food Cake!

 Today, I accomplished something I’ve been dying to do for a long time.
 Bake this S’mores Angel Food Cake.
 I’m a huge fan of both angel food cake AND s’mores, but I didn’t know if the combo would be as good as it was in my mind.
 Spoiler Alert: It is.
 The soft, light, and fluffy inside of the angel food cake is the perfect base for rich ganache and marshmallow fluff.
 Hubba hubba.

 Do you all have any exciting plans for the weekend?
 Other than looking forward to GoT on Sunday (obvs), I think we’re going to see our parents and try to enjoy what’s left of summer.

 I love August because our wedding anniversary is on the 29th (right, Matt? ;)) and my birthday is September 1st.
 Then, you have labor day right around the corner, and before you know it it’s Christmas!
 Okay, okay… I’ll chill with that.
 But seriously, I’m so excited.

 Back to the recipe.
 I used THIS recipe for homemade marshmallow fluff, but you could easily use store-bought as well.
 I just really love the process of candy making and I’ll use any excuse to break out my candy thermometer, tbh.
 If you do make your own, you’ll have a lot left over, but too much marshmallow fluff is never a bad thing.